The Best Reddit Theories About

-Television has been suffering its own Long Night for almost two full years since Game Of Thrones season 7 wrapped in late August 2017.
+Television has been suffering its own Long Night for nearly a full year, since Game Of Thrones season 7 wrapped in late August 2017.
 Although the HBO blockbuster quickly became a beloved annual television extravaganza since its 2011 debut, it disappeared off the airwaves after season 7 finale, “The Lion And The Wolf.”

 As HBO eventually confirmed, the saga of Westeros’ most powerful, murder-y families would take a nearly year-and-a-half hiatus ahead of its eighth and final season.
-Now, Game Of Thrones is set to return on Sunday, April 14.
+Now, we know Game Of Thrones will officially return during the first half of 2019 for season 8.

 Yet, Thrones’ painfully long time away from our TV screens hasn’t dampened the imaginations of the fantasy epic’s dedicated fans.
 Rather, Reddit, the bustling hub of all things Game Of Thrones, is bubbling with more fantastic fan theories than ever about the drama’s last season.
 Right now, you can speculate about everything from Daenerys Targaryen’s (Emilia Clarke) shocking demise to the meaning of Jon Snow’s (Kit Harington) dreams.